maylingge/maylingge.github.io/python/django.md

    and translates them to the end user’s time zone in templates and forms.

    the datetime read from database in queryset is in UTC timezone.

+# Where to put the util under Django project
+  create a util app and registered in INSTALLED_APPS